saikrishnarallabandi/phdthesis/README.md

 ## Week 1: Setup the structure of the dissertation

-- [X] Self Assessed Affect Detection from Speech
      - [X] Does the argument of thesis hold together?
      - [X] Is the chosen structure enabling the argument?
-     - [] Does each chapter lead to the next?
+     - [ ] Does each chapter lead to the next?

 ## Week 2: Assess the thesis structure, specifically statement.